In May 1988, I had the highest GPA of all the kids in my high school senior class. As Valedictorian, I was required to give a speech at graduation.

 I remember being scared shitless.
-I attended three different high schools as we moved quite often, and back then I was very self conscious and hated drawing any attention to myself.
-So having to get up and give a speech in front of a packed auditorium was agony.
+I attended three different high schools as we moved quite often, and back then I was self-conscious and hated drawing any attention to myself.
+Having to get up and give a speech in front of a packed auditorium was terrifying.

-I don’t remember too much about the ceremony as I was a jumbled mess of anxiety and dread most of the time, but there is one thing I remember very distinctly.
+I don’t remember too much about the ceremony.
+I was a jumbled mess of anxiety and dread most of the time, but there is one thing I remember very distinctly.

-Leading up to the time I had to get up to give my address, I was shaking, I was worried about tripping, and was having to concentrate on just breathing.
+Leading up to the time I had to get up to give my address, I was shaking and scared I was going to trip and was having to concentrate on just breathing.
 Once I got to the podium, however, a very tangible calm swept over my entire body, and I felt no fear.

 That inexplicable sensation of calm only lasted the duration of the time that I was at the podium.
 Once I was done and returned to my seat, I was the same shaky mess I was before.

-Don’t know why it happened, but the memory of it has given me courage to give presentations and conduct training and even lead groups.
+Don’t know why it happened, but that experience has given me the courage to give presentations and conduct training and even lead groups.
 I know I will be able to handle it because I made it through that speech, and at the time, that was the scariest thing in the world for me to do.

 I stumbled across the print out of my speech the other day.
 Reading it 30 years later, I was struck by how dated it was and the fact that it pretty much sucked.
 Seriously, it sounds like I’m talking in circles and not really saying anything worthwhile at all.